kodekloudhub/kubernetes-challenges/challenge-2/README.md

 # Challenge 2

+Please note that the first two parts of this challenge are more CKA focused.

 This 2-Node Kubernetes cluster is broken!
 Troubleshoot, fix the cluster issues and then deploy the objects according to the given architecture diagram to unlock our `Image Gallery`!!
 Find the lab [here](https://kodekloud.com/topic/kubernetes-challenge-2/)

 As ever, the order you create the resources is significant, and largely governed by the direction of the arrows in the diagram.